sampathkumaran/VLM-CLIP-DEMO/README.md

 INSTALL THE REQUIRED LIBRARIES: pip install streamlit transformers faiss-cpu torch pandas torchvision

-Once the libraries have been installed, python load_demo.py
+Once the libraries have been installed run "python load_demo.py",

 This will download the images and its captions and save it in data folder.